What are the risk factors for childhood leukemia?

 Children and adults who were treated with chemo for other cancers have a higher risk of getting a second cancer such as AML later in life.
 These leukemias usually develop within 5 to 10 years of treatment and tend to be hard to treat.

-Exposure to chemicals like benzene (a solvent used in the cleaning industry and in the making of some drugs, plastics, and dyes) may cause AML in adults and, rarely, in children.
+Exposure to chemicals like benzene (a solvent used in the cleaning industry and in the making of some drugs, plastics, and dyes) may cause acute leukemia in adults and, rarely, in children.
 Chemical exposure is more strongly linked to an increased risk of AML than to ALL.

 Some studies have found a possible link between childhood leukemia and household exposure to pesticides, either during pregnancy or early childhood.
 More research is needed to try to confirm these findings.

 Weakened immune system

-Children who are getting drugs to suppress their immune systems (mainly organ transplant patients) have a higher risk of certain cancers, such as lymphoma and ALL.
+Children who are getting drugs to suppress their immune systems (mainly children who have had organ transplants) have a higher risk of certain cancers, including ALL.

 Other possible risk factors

 A few studies have suggested that some childhood leukemias might be caused by a combination of genetic and environmental factors.
 For example, certain genes normally control how our bodies break down and get rid of harmful chemicals.
 Some people have different versions of these genes that make them less effective.
 Children who inherit these genes may not be as able to break down harmful chemicals if they are exposed to them.
 The combination of genetics and exposure might increase their risk for leukemia.

 Many other possible risk factors have been studied, such as living near power lines or nuclear power plants, or having certain infections early in life.
 But so far, most studies have not found strong links between any other risk factors and childhood leukemia.

 Last Medical Review: 05/13/2015